 Our Paranormal Investigation

-Next, we all set up at the bottom of the stairs and again the equipment seemed to trigger in response to particular questions.
-While focusing on the stairs, Kag and I kept getting drawn down the hallway to the library so I suggested to Kag that maybe she put the Rempod there.
+Next, we all set up at the bottom of the stairs, and again the equipment seemed to trigger in response to particular questions.
+While focusing on the stairs, Kag and I kept getting drawn down the hallway to the library, so I suggested to Kag that maybe she put the Rempod there.
 It wasn’t long before the Rempod went off in the doorway, backed up at the same time by a ball flashing on the stairs.
-Samantha told us that Harriet although falling to the floor at the bottom of the stairs, was still alive for a short while and had been taken into the library, where she sadly passed away.
+Samantha told us that Harriet, although falling to the floor at the bottom of the stairs, was still alive for a short while and had been taken into the library, where she sadly passed away.
 I asked if it was Harriet and the Rempod and ball triggered straight away.
 We also appeared to get a voice on our recording saying ‘Hello’.

-At the same time, all this was happening, I felt the temperature drop quite dramatically around me.
+At the same time all this was happening, I felt the temperature drop quite dramatically around me.
 I found I was shivering uncontrollably as I became increasingly cold to the point where I couldn’t hold the camera steady.
 Neither Sam nor Kag were feeling this cold.

-Another strange occurrence was when we heard, what we thought was a phone ringing.
+Another strange occurrence was when we heard what we thought was a phone ringing.
 It turned out not to be a phone, but instead, was the front doorbell.
-Nobody was there and the gates had been locked so nobody could get to the front door.
+Nobody was there, and the gates had been locked so nobody could get to the front door.
 We have been told since that this was a one-off as it has not happened in the 2 years since our visit.

 Soon it was time for me to do a lone vigil in the Library.
 Sam was concerned and warned me this was not a room to be trifled with, especially after her own experience.
-As we stood there, the Ovilus said ‘huge’ ‘safe’.
+As we stood there, the Ovilus said ‘huge’ and ‘safe’.
 Apparently, those two words made sense when Sam told us that below where we were standing was a huge, heavy safe in the room below.
 And so I was left on my own in the room.
-I have to say that it felt very uncomfortable and edgy at first and I found myself standing with my back hard up against the wall.
-It certainly didn’t feel childlike in there and I had the feeling that I was intruding and not welcome.
+I have to say that it felt very uncomfortable and edgy at first, and I found myself standing with my back hard up against the wall.
+It certainly didn’t feel childlike in there, and I had the feeling that I was intruding and not welcome.
 As I chatted to whoever could be in the room and explained who I was and why I was there, the atmosphere noticeably lifted, so much so that I felt myself relaxing and moving away from the wall.

 Meanwhile, Kag was in another room, but mainly it was quiet for her apart from the ball flashing a couple of times to her questions, so she decided to join me in the library.
 As we were running out of time, we did a quick ghost box session, to which all we got really were words that indicated that our time was up and we should now leave.
-To which we thanked them and started to pack up.
+We thanked them and started to pack up.

-The Charleville Castle ghosts are certainly intriguing and we would love to go back to this amazing place one day to explore further.
+The Charleville Castle ghosts are certainly intriguing, and we would love to go back to this amazing place one day to explore further.
 Until that day comes, we would like to thank Doug, Bonnie and the Charleville Castle Heritage Trust for allowing us this opportunity and for the warm Irish hospitality that we received.
 Thank you also to Sam for being the most amazing host, it was such a pleasure to work with a fellow investigator from across the world in Ireland.
 Hopefully, it won’t be the last time that we meet!

-Charleville Castle will always be one of our favourite places in Ireland to investigate, and we encourage you to support and visit yourself especially as the money does go back to restoring this important piece of history.
+Charleville Castle will always be one of our favourite places in Ireland to investigate, and we encourage you to support and visit yourself, especially as the money does go back to restoring this important piece of history.